We live in an Amazon Prime, Netflix, fast food, “I want it NOW” kinda world.

 I’m going to give you the answer that used to annoy the hell of me when my mom would give it to me as a kid.

 Writing your book will take as long as it takes!

 From the day I started my first novel, to its publication, was about six years.
-It took a little over three years to learn to write fiction, research and actually write The Overlander’s Daughter.
+It took a little over three years to learn the craft of writing (and not just analyzing) fiction, researching my book, and actually writing The Overlander’s Daughter.

 That first book ended up being right around 85,000 words, but I have another 40,000 words in scenes and chapters that didn’t make the final book.
 Why did I cut them?
 Because as I said, I was learning to write fiction, and those pieces didn’t belong in the final book.

 It took another few months to edit it on my own.
 I then hired a professional editor and managed to sign with an agent.
 Unfortunately, he was unable to sell my manuscript, but he held the rights to it for two years.
 By the time I got it back and made the decision to self-publish, figured out how to format it and get it ready for publication, and had a cover designed, six years had passed.